A normal ejection fraction does not exclude congestive heart failure (CHF), as CHF can occur secondary to either systolic or diastolic dysfunction.

 Decompensated CHF is commonly precipitated by acute coronary syndrome (ACS), rapid atrial fibrillation, acute renal failure, or medication and dietary noncompliance.
 Other important precipitants to consider are pulmonary embolus, uncontrolled hypertension, profound anemia, thyroid dysfunction, and states of increased metabolic demand such as infection.
 Cardiotoxic drugs including alcohol, cocaine, and some chemotherapeutic agents should also be considered.

 Patients most commonly present with shortness of breath with exertion or at rest with severe exacerbations.
 Orthopnea, or dyspnea while lying flat, is common as a result of the redistribution of fluid from the lower extremities to the central circulation when the legs are elevated.
 The increase in central circulation produces a higher pulmonary capillary wedge pressure and secondary pulmonary edema.
-Attempt to quantify the severity of the orthopnea ...
+Attempt to quantify the ...